syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/view-docx-file-in-blazor-application.md

 **Option** **2:**

-You can convert [Word document to PDF](https://help.syncfusion.com/file-formats/docio/word-to-pdf?cs-save-lang=1&cs-lang=asp.net%20core# "") using the Syncfusion’s Word (DocIO) server-side library and view the resultant PDF file using PDF Viewer component.component.
+You can convert [Word document to PDF](https://help.syncfusion.com/file-formats/docio/word-to-pdf?cs-save-lang=1&cs-lang=asp.net%20core# "") using the Syncfusion’s Word (DocIO) server-side library and view the resultant PDF file using PDF Viewer component.